 The next game, also to be exclusively released in Japan, was strangely enough for the original GameBoy entitled Soreyuke!!
 Kid (roughly translated as Go!
 Go!
 Kid).
 Another game where you don't really need to know any Japanese to enjoy, but what enjoyment you get is limited.
 Essentially it is a collect-a-thon where you need to find all of the keys in a given stage in order to progress, all the while avoiding the enemies.
 It gets tedious very fast and the poor graphics, even for the GameBoy, don't help.
 It is even more inexcusable when you consider that this was released in 1997!
 Definitely the low point of the entire series.

 Our final game is a re-release of the best in the series.
-Crazy Chase (the first one) graced our hand-held screens in 2002, making use of the GameBoy Advance's hardware similarity to the SNES.
+Crazy Chase (the first one) graced our hand-held screens in 2002, making use of the GameBoy Advance's hardware's similar specs to the SNES.
 While a lot of Super Nintendo ports made its way to the system, very few offered anything new to the experience and Crazy Chase is no different.
-The only change I can see is that Kid Klown has been demoted by being removed from the title.
+The only change I can see is that Kid Klown has been demoted by having his name removed from the title.

 Kemco desperately wanted Kid Klown to become their mascot, a franchise to rival that of Mario, Sonic or even Gex.
-Sadly the once promising replacement to Disney's finest floundered in a string of uninspired side projects.
+Sadly the once-promising replacement to Disney's finest floundered in a string of uninspired side projects.
 It's a shame that the best of the sequels, Kid Klown Two, never saw a release to the English speaking world.
-While it may not have given Crash Bandicoot much trouble, it would've run circus rings around the like of Bubsy.
+While it may not have given Crash Bandicoot much trouble, it would've run circus rings around the likes of Bubsy or Johhny Bazookatone.